-Regardless of whether you left the wound open or closed it, you need to monitor it for signs of infection.
+Regardless of whether you left the wound open or closed, you need to monitor it for signs of infection.

 For Open Wounds:

 You’ll need to change the dressings every 12 to 24 hours.
-Be careful that you don’t open the wound when you remove the dressings.
+Be careful not to open the wound when you remove the dressings.
 Apply ointment to the wound before putting on the dressing each time.
-The ointment helps prevent the dressing from sticking to the wound and speeds up healing.
+The cream helps prevent the dressing from sticking to the wound and speeds healing.

 If you don’t have enough sterile dressings, you can boil the used ones to sterilize them before reapplying them.

-A bit of redness or pus is normal as the wound heals.
-However, if the skin gets very painful, hardens, turns bright red, or is hot to the touch, then a serious infection is likely developing.
-Re-clean the wound, take antibiotics if you have them.
+Expect a bit of redness or pus as the wound heals.
+However, severe infection is likely developing if the skin gets very painful, hardens, turns bright red, or is hot to the touch.
+Re-clean the wound, and take antibiotics if you have them.

 For Closed Wounds:

-Even if you closed the wound, you still need to monitor it.
-If the wound area starts to swell up, get red and crusty, or stink, then an infection has developed.
+Even if you close the wound, you still need to monitor it.
+If the wound area swells up, gets red and crusty, or stinks, then an infection has developed.

 You’ll need to reopen the wound and clean it again.
 Leave the wound open this time and start saying your prayers!